-In the last article about how much protein you need, I mentioned that most of us only need 6 or 9 ounces each day.
+In my article about how much protein you need, I mentioned that most of us only need 6 or 9 ounces each day.
 For those who do like charts, you can check out this chart, as it lists recommended amounts based on age (from 2year olds through adults).
 The most they recommend for anyone is 6.5 ounces.
-As a reminder, a typical deck of cards size piece of meat is 3
+As a reminder, a typical deck of cards size piece of meat is 3 ounces!

 If you’ve been reading my blog long enough, you know that I am a big fan of plant based foods, including protein foods!
 Not only do you get the protein you need, but a plant source of protein will also give you extra cancer fighting phytochemicals that your body needs.